 19 August 2012

-The glass entrance doors flashed as the people came in.
-I stood on my pedestal near the booth, wound by the key of intention, and played the part of a living doll: smiling gently, playfully directing my gaze and motions to the passers by - - engaging, attracting, delighting them enough to cause pause at the Ballet's promotional table.
-I hoped to give the people something, a pleasant little something, so that when they were asked to enter a free ticket drawing, they would say "yes".
+The glass entrance doors flashed as people came in.
+I stood on my pedestal near the booth, wound by the key of intention, and played the part of a living doll: smiling gently, playfully directing my gaze and my motions to the passers by - - engaging, attracting, delighting them enough to cause pause at the Ballet's promotional table.
+I hoped to give the people something, a pleasant little something, so that when they were asked to enter a free ticket drawing, they would say "yes."

 The Ballet worked the booth, gathering names and addresses, and I directed the incoming traffic, a peacock feather in each hand, guiding the music goers in for a safe landing.

 It was a beautiful use of my skills, a wonderful way to create and to serve.

 Thank you Chris Shea, Mojgan Samardar, and the workers and volunteers of the Dayton Ballet!